qlik-oss/dist-flow/README.md

+!!
+Experimental

-Repo for 444-chart (boxplot, distributionplot, histogram and waterfall)
+Repo for boxplot, distributionplot, histogram and waterfall